-Before the procedure, an ASDS doctor will review the patient's medical history.
+Before the procedure, an ASDS dermatologist will review the patient's medical history.
 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Patients should tell their doctor if they use of have recently taken:

 - Prescription medicines

 Patients may experience one or more of the following reactions at the injection sites:

 - Bruising, which may last up to a week

 All soft-tissue fillers are temporary, lasting anywhere from six months to two years, depending on the filler and type of procedure.
 Some patients require maintenance treatments to achieve the best results.